 is co-owner of Aesthetic Prosthetics and the office manager.
 She has a Masters in Occupational Therapy from the University of Southern California in Los Angeles, California.
 She has worked in a variety of rehabilitation settings including hospitals, skilled nursing facilities, schools, home health, and private practice.

 joined the company in 2008 as a Medical Prosthetic Artist after completing a training program in anaplastology at Columbia Presbyterian Hospital and the Bronx VA in New York.
 Prior to that, she earned a Bachelors of Arts degree at Florida State University and a Masters of Fine Arts degree in Sculpture at the New York Academy of Art.
-She is a member of the International Anaplastology Association.
+She is a member of the International Anaplastology Association and a board Certified Clinical Anaplastologist.

 Joined the team as a Medical Prosthetic Artist in 2012 after working as a sculptor and painter in Hollywood special fX.
 His formal art studies began at the Valley Art Institute, Woodland Hills, CA and he studied sculpture and design at OTIS College of Art and Design, Los Angeles, CA.